PostHog/posthog.com/contents/newsletter/remote-working.md

 Remote work sucks.
 If you work at Dell, that is.
 The company [recently announced](https://www.businessinsider.com/dell-remote-workers-promotion-return-office-push-flexible-work-2024-3) that remote employees would not be considered for promotions or be able to change roles.
 Dell’s rationale, something to do with “in-person connections” and “value differentiation,” is as tired as an entry-level Dell Inspiron trying to run _Cyberpunk 2077_.

-But the policy actually makes sense for Dell.
+The policy actually makes sense for Dell.
 Sort of.
-When you’re a decades-old behemoth built around people working in offices, implementing remote work policies that actually work is hard.
-But it doesn't have to be.
+It's hard to implement remote work policies that actually work if your company is a decades-old behemoth built around people working in offices.
+But even behemoths can change.
 There are some key principles that any company – big or small, young or old, or Dell – can follow to realize the potential of remote working.
+Airbnb is a great example of this.
+In 2022, when many large companies were trying to lure people back into offices, Airbnb did the opposite and went fully remote.
+As founder and CEO Brian Chesky [wrote in a memo at the time]([url](https://news.airbnb.com/airbnbs-design-to-live-and-work-anywhere/)):

+"We want to hire and retain the best people in the world (like you).
+If we limited our talent pool to a commuting radius around our offices, we would be at a significant disadvantage.
+The best people live everywhere, not concentrated in one area.
+And by recruiting from a diverse set of communities, we will become a more diverse company."

 **This week, we explain:** how to make remote work actually work.